 In accordance with Diocesan policy all of our Eucharistic Ministers have had a Disclosure and Barring Service (DBS, formerly CRB) check, covering working with children and vulnerable adults.
 We want you to feel comfortable with all those whom you invite into your home.

-Any couple wishing to be married in the Parish of St Stephen are requested to contact the Parish Priest in the first instance to make an appointment.
-At that meeting a date would usually be agreed for your wedding.
+Any couple wishing to be married at St Stephen’s or at St Bridget’s are requested to contact the Parish Priest to arrange a meeting.
+At that meeting a date would usually be agreed for your wedding and the initial marriage preparation enquiry would take place.

 Who can get married in a Catholic church?